Perdu/ansible-pglister/README.md

 Ansible script to install [pglister](https://gitlab.com/pglister/pglister).

-/!\ Copy of the [Gitlab repository](https://gitlab.com/cmatte/ansible-pglister), may not be up-to-date.
-Please use Gitlab /!\

 Status: the script is finished, but necessary patches are still in the process of being integrated upstream.
 In the meantime, repositories are still pointing to my own forks.
 Please use:
 - `pgweb_version: 'test'`.
 - `pglister_version: 'master'`.